"Why didn't they land in the sea?": Video of plane before Tema crash pops up

 "Saw this at Labadi beach like a month ago, just like this scene, herhh crazy!"

-Earlier, YEN.com.gh reported that the founder and leader of Prayer Palace Ministry International, Prophet Emmanuel Adjei, had been trending in the wake of the unfortunate plane crash.
+Earlier, YEN.com.gh reported that the founder and leader of Prayer Palace Ministry International, Prophet Emmanuel Adjei, had been trending in the wake of the unfortunate plane crash at Tema.

-The trend comes after videos showing Prophet Adjei, during his online prayer session, detailing a vision about a plane crash, emerged online.
+The trend comes after videos showed the man of God during his online prayer session, detailing a vision about an aircraft tragedy, stating that he foresaw strong winds hitting the plane before it crashed.

-In that video, he stated that he foresaw that the plane, while in flight, was suddenly hit by a strong wind in flight.

 JOIN IN: Suspicious Content In Your Feed?
 Bust It With Our Free and Brief Fact-Checking Course.
 Get a Certificate!